-The Least Flycatcher is one of the most distinctive of the empids, being small, smallbilled, and having a prominent eye-ring.
+The Least Flycatcher is one of the most distinctive of the empids, being small, smallbilled, and having a prominent eye-ring and short primary extension.
 See Kaufman (1990) for other details.
 The call is a "whit!" (see discussions above).
-Most, if not all, of the winter records of this genus (see above) are of this species, as revealed by their "whit!" call notes (the other empids giving a 'whit' note are Willow, Dusky, and Gray Flycatchers).
+Most, if not all, of the winter records of empids (see above) are of this species, as revealed by their "whit!" call notes (the other empids giving a "whit" note are Willow, Dusky, and Gray Flycatchers).

-Least Flycatcher is the only empid known to have occurred in the area in winter, and records are not terribly rare.
+Least Flycatcher is the only empid known with certainty to have occurred in the area in winter, and records are not terribly rare.
 During the winter of 1993-4, there were at least four present near Ft.
 Jackson with one lingering as late as Mar.
 6 (RDP).
 Recent winter records include Dec.
 30, 2008 at Ironton, Plaquemines Par.
 (PW,DM), Jan.
 3, 2009 at Ft.
 Jackson (CRiehl, PW), recovered Feb.
-8, 2009 (PW).
-There are two winter records of Hammond's Flycatcher for Louisiana, whose call note reminds this observer of the call note of "Audubon's" Warbler--but slightly sharper, for Louisiana, and one for Gray Flycatcher.
+8, 2009 (PW), etc. There are two winter records of Hammond's Flycatcher for Louisiana, whose call note reminds this observer of the call note of "Audubon's" Warbler--but slightly sharper, for Louisiana.